William Jasper: Fort Sullivan

 Jasper was soon called to Sullivan's Island to help protect Charles Towne (Charleston) Harbor.
-There, he served under Colonel William Moultrie, who was in charge of the defense of Charleston against the British Navy.
+There, he served under Colonel William Moultrie, who was in charge of the defense of Charleston against the Royal Navy.
 A few days before the British were due to arrive, Colonel Moultrie decided to build a fort to protect the harbor.
-His officers were sent to local plantation owners to borrow their slaves to help with the creation of the fort.
+His officers were sent to local plantations to borrow their slaves to help with the creation of the fort.
 Soldiers, slaves, and volunteers banded together to chop down palmettos and use them in its construction.

 Initially called Fort Sullivan, some time after the battle the fort was renamed to Fort Moultrie.
 The British arrived before the fort was finished, its whole back remaining incomplete.
 The Moultrie flag was raised over the structure, and a 10-hour siege began.

 Low on ammunition, the 2nd South Carolina Regiment only fired when ships closed in on the fort.
 The flag, designed by Moultrie himself at the behest of the colonial government, was shot down, and fell to the bottom of the ditch on the outside of the fort.
 Leaping from an embrasure, Jasper recovered the flag, which he tied to a sponge staff (see the Cannon instruments section of the Cannon operation article) and replaced on the parapet, where he supported it until a permanent flag staff had been procured and installed.
-With this rallying point, the colonists held out until sunset, when the British retreated.
+With this rallying point, the colonists held out until sunset, when the British fleet retreated.
 They did not succeed in taking Charleston until several years later.

 Because of Jasper's heroism, Governor John Rutledge presented him with his personal sword, and offered him a lieutenant's commission.
 He did not accept the offer to become an officer, saying that he would only be an embarrassment since he could neither read nor write.
 He was also presented with two silk flags by Mrs. Susannah Elliott.

-And During The Battle of Charles Town he also risked his life to pick up the Moultrie Flag from the British hands, And this even, became known to British's, because this is a sign that patriots are still fighting.
+Battery Jasper, an extension of Fort Moultrie, was built in 1897 and named in his honor.